Last Updated: January 20, 2023

 Is a perfect example of a concierge MVP.
 It sends users recipes and deals from various stores so that they can save money while considering their choice.
 The founder team initially had only one customer to serve and he got a concierge treatment.
 Instead of interacting with a digital app, the company’s CEO, Manuel Rosso, would personally visit the client weekly.
 So on, for early customers, the founder together with the VP would review what would be on sale in stores and based on the client’s preferences select the recipes.
 The products would be delivered to the homes of the users weekly, soliciting feedback.
 The process was automated once the model became viable.

 In an ever-changing market, the fallacy of having a perfect business model has been replaced by MVP software development.
 It significantly de-risks the investment of building a fully baked product and lets startups focus on quick adaptation to market via product validation.
 Also, as mentioned above, most successful MVPs don’t stay startups for long.
-So if you are an entrepreneur who is on the frontier of innovation and is looking for MVP software development services, contact FATbit Technologies.
-With their years of industry experience, the company can help you in finding errors for faster wins through its services for MVP development.
+So, if you are an entrepreneur who is on the frontier of innovation and is looking for MVP software development services, contact FATbit Technologies.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.